TanStack/query/docs/react/reference/QueryCache.md

 - `onSettled?:` (data: unknown | undefined, error: unknown | null, query: Query) => void
   - Optional
   - This function will be called if some query is settled (either successful or errored).
-- `createStore?: () => QueryStore`
-  - Optional
-  - This function will be called to create the store that will be used to store the queries.
-By default, a `Map` is used.

 ## Global callbacks